I haven't posted here for awhile and aside from the usual excuses about life being too busy, it's also because I've started a new blog.

 As for Google Docs, I've been preparing my Elluminate Live! lesson presentations using the Presentation tool.
 To demonstrate how to solve Applications of Math 10 questions I set up a spreadsheet in Google Docs and walked a student through the process on-line.
 We're also starting to get students to collaborate with each other using the Documents software.

+How Do You Use These Google Tools?
 Do you use any of these three Google tools with students or colleagues?
 If so, would you be willing to share how they have been effective for you?
 If so I'd love to hear from you!

-I'm posting this using the Blog Posting option in Flock.
+Post Script I'm posting this using the Blog Posting option in Flock.
 I'm curious as to how this will work out as I'm new to using Flock.

 Added after posting--The Flock upload worked fairly well, except that none of my font formats were uploaded (italics and bold).

-Fatty watching himself on TVLately I've been thinking about the following question; if I'm a visual learner, why do I have trouble with video?
+Lately I've been thinking about the following question; if I'm a visual learner, why do I have trouble with video?
 In the past month or so I've run into a lot more video on blogs.
 I'm not referring to people embedding YouTube videos or TED Talks.
 More and more people are including video entries and comments.
 Though I'm a visual learner, I'm finding that for a lot of content I'd rather text over video.

 Here are some of the different uses of video I've seen on blogs (sans TED Talks and other formal presentations).